Where do you call home?

 Tell us a little about your family…

-I have been married to my husband for 13 years and together we have 2 daughters, ages (almost) 10 and (almost) 12.
-We’re also pet parents to two kitty cats.
+I have been married to my husband for 14 years and together we have 2 daughters, ages 10 and 12.
+We’re also pet parents to a sassy but sweet kitty cat and a silly little guinea pig.

 When did you join Sweet Shoppe Designs & what’s your favorite thing about being a member of the team?